mwermelinger/sinple/README.md

-# digraph.py
+# SINPLE

-This is a pedagogical (*not* a state-of-the-art) implementation of directed graphs in Python.
+SINPLE (SImple Network Python Library for Education) is a pedagogical (*not* a state-of-the-art) implementation of basic network concepts in Python.

 It is pedagogical at various levels: